 Not one of the Proposed Intervenors has come forward with evidence showing that invalidating the Rule would inhibit the organization’s daily operations.
 Nor has any Proposed Intervenor demonstrated that it would incur “operational costs beyond those normally expended” to educate the public about the risks of tobacco if the Rule were to be stricken.
 Proposed Intervenors’ offer of proof fares no better when the court focuses only on the warning requirements.
 Proposed Intervenors offer no new evidence with their supplemental brief that focuses on the harm that would arise from invaliding the warning requirements.

 - Oct.
-3 — Plaintiffs” motion for summary judgement
+3 — Plaintiffs” motion for summary judgment

 - Oct.
 10 — Briefs of any amici granted leaf to file in support of plaintiffs

 - Oct.
-24 — Defendants’ opposition and cross-motion for summary judgement
+24 — Defendants’ opposition and cross-motion for summary judgment

 - Oct.
 31 — Briefs of any amici granted leave to file support of defendants